Raasay: The Iron Mine

-Nicholson reported an early bloomery on the island.
+Nicolson reported an early bloomery on the island.
 The next record of ironstone on Raasay was by HB Woodward in 1893.
 Stead investigated the outcrop in 1909 and the subsequent analysis by Tatlock convinced Baird's to buy the island the following year (with completion in 1912).

 Baird's original plan was for a railway from the outcrop site down to just south of Suisnish point with the erection of five kilns.
 Objections led to the plan being revised for two kilns further south, where the current pier is.
 This pier was a public pier with landing charges regulated by government order.
 By the outbreak of war Baird's had completed the pier (constructed by Robert McAlpine & Sons), kilns, railway and "other works".

 To house the workforce Baird's planned the village of Inverarish Houses, today known as Inverarish Terrace.
 The village consists of two facing rows of houses, each row being two terraces of 16 houses each.
 Between the terraces is a broad open area.
 Numbers 1–32 are the western row, 33–64 the eastern.
 The lower, southern terraces were built first (1–16 and 33–48) between 1912 and 1913.
 The first terraces were stone built and by 1914–15 were about half occupied.
 By the time of the 1915–16 valuation some of numbers 1–16 were unoccupied, just over half of numbers 33–48 were occupied and the newly built brick terrace of numbers 17–32 were also vacant.
 The unoccupied houses were caused by many of the labour force being called to the colours.

 With the introduction of unrestricted submarine warfare in 1916 the Ministry of Munitions became concerned about the availability of foreign iron ore.
 Baird's were one company amongst others which opened up domestic mines in order to supply the war effort.
 In May 1916 Baird's signed an agreement to run the mine on behalf of the Ministry, although there was a minor skirmish over the amount of processing to be done on the island.
+This northern part of the village was converted into a prisoner-of-war camp by the simple expedient of building a barbed wire fence around it and erecting sentry boxes and arc lamps at the corners.
 The first prisoners were on the island by June and were housed in the upper part of the village, numbers 17–32 and the now completed 49–64.
-This northern part of the village was converted into a prisoner-of-war camp by the simple expedient of building a barbed wire fence around it and erecting sentry boxes and arc lamps at the corners.

 Population

 In 2001 Raasay had the lowest percentage of children of any populated Scottish island, and the island's population fell by over 16% since that time to the date of the 2011 census.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.
 With 36% in the 2001 census there was still a relatively high density of Gaelic speakers (down from over 75% in 1901 and 1921).
+By 2022 the population had risen a little again to 187.